mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-08-csoh-defender-commons-sane-game.md

 ## Conclusion

-If this article pulls at you, join the [CSOH Commmunity](https://csoh.org/) Zoom Call on Friday mornings.
+If this article resonates, consider joining the [CSOH Commmunity](https://csoh.org/) Zoom Call on a Friday morning!